 - 1. Right-click the structure and click the Edit Structure option.
 The Edit Structure dialog is opens as shown in Figure 10.3.5. - 2.
 The selected structure is shown in the text area.
-A drop-down in the top lists all the imported schemas added to the structure.
-Selecting a schema from the drop-down will populate its content in the text area.
 Modifications to the structure can be done here.
-The (Load From File) button can be used to load structure from a file And the (Save) button to save the modifications in the current schema. - 3.
-Click the OK button to save the modifications to the structure and to refresh the tree structure in the mapper with the modified structure.
+The Load From File button can be used to load structure from a file. - 3.
+Click the OK button to save the modifications done.